dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Compatibility with Lua
 ----------------------
-Ravi should be able to run all Lua 5.3 programs in interpreted mode.
-When JIT compilation is enabled some things will not work:
+Ravi should be able to run all Lua 5.3 programs in interpreted mode, but there are some differences:

-* You cannot yield from a compiled function as compiled code does not support coroutines (issue 14); as a workaround Ravi will only execute JITed code from the main Lua thread; any secondary threads (coroutines) execute in interpreter mode.
 * Ravi supports optional typing and enhanced types such as arrays (described above).
 Programs using these features cannot be run by standard Lua.
-However all types in Ravi can be passed to Lua functions - there are some restrictions on arrays as described above.
-Values crossing from Lua to Ravi will be subjected to typechecks.
+However all types in Ravi can be passed to Lua functions; operations on Ravi arrays within Lua code will be subject to restrictions as described in the section above on arrays.
-* In JITed code tailcalls are implemented as regular calls so unlike Lua VM which supports infinite tail recursion JIT compiled code only supports tail recursion to a depth of about 110 (issue 17)
+* Values crossing from Lua to Ravi will be subjected to typechecks should these values be assigned to typed variables.
-* Upvalues cannot subvert the static typing of local variables since release 0.4 but more testing is needed (issue 26)
+* Upvalues cannot subvert the static typing of local variables (issue #26)
 * Certain Lua limits are reduced due to changed byte code structure.
 These are described below.

 +-----------------+-------------+-------------+